advancedresearch/the_century_of_satire/the-historical-jesus.md

 because it would alarm the authorities.
 The idea is that people should wait until the right moment, before they pick up their swords.

+Bart Ehrman made the argument that Jesus as Son of God was an idea that evolved over time, with the Markian priority featuring a more Jewish Messiah portrait of Jesus.
+If you think about a Jewish Messiah and the name Yoshua combined, this signifies heavily a spiritual successor of Moses.

 In the increasing tensions between Jews and Romans leading up to the Bar Kokhba revolt, the Joshua figure might have gotten divinized and hence later gospels like Matthew says Son of God in this context.

-In the debate of Historicity vs Mythicism of Jesus, there is a debate point around whether Jews were prophesizing about a suffering Messiah.
+In the debate of Historicity vs Mythicism of Jesus, there is a point about whether Jews were prophesizing about a suffering Messiah.
-Here, it is irrelevant, because the main point of Jesus being resurrected, is because he will soon come back and liberate Israel.
+Here, it is irrelevant, because one major point of Jesus being resurrected in Early Christian writings, is because he will soon come back and liberate Israel.
-Resurrection in itself is not uncommon at the time in contemporary stories, neither was painful deaths or death by execution.
+Resurrection in itself is not uncommon at the time in contemporary stories (translation fables), neither was texts containing painful deaths or death by execution.
-The argument is that suffering and resurrection is not that a big deal, but the emphasis is that Jesus will come back soon, as a Joshua figure.
+The argument here is that suffering and resurrection is not that a big deal, but the emphasis is that Jesus will come back soon, as a Joshua figure.

-Another thing that is important in this context, is that Moses and prophets were worshiped as savior figures by Early Christians.
+Another thing that is important in this context, is that Moses and some prophets were worshiped as savior figures by Early Christians.
 One obvious example, is Melchizedek in the Book of Hebrew.
 The author argues that Melchizedek is the same figure as Jesus Christ.

+To add depth to this position, one can dive into The Ouroboros Hypothesis.
+The Ouroborus Hypothesis states that the literary origin of Early Christianity can be explained by some text featuring some savior that resurrects "back in time", possibly as a metaphor of the yearly calendar.
+This is consistent with the use of gospels as liturgical texts, starting over every year.

-If The Ouroboros Hypothesis is correct, then the resurrection of Jesus in the original Mark has two meanings for Joshua:
+If The Ouroboros Hypothesis is correct and this position is correct, then the resurrection of Jesus in the original Mark has two meanings:

 - Resurrection "back in time" to Galilee, restarting the story and recruiting more disciples/soldiers
 - A literary play on translation fables, where the reader might become the witness, as it is not included in the story